-D. In rendering our opinions set forth in paragraph , we note that the completion of the auction procedure under Section 3.03(b) of the Asset LLC Agreement may require compliance with and filings pursuant to the Hart-Scott-Rodino Antitrust Improvements Act of 1976 if the winning bidder is a person or entity other than Enron or one of Enron=s majority-owned subsidiaries.
+D. In rendering our opinions set forth in paragraph 5 4, we note that the completion of the auction procedure under Section 3.03(b) of the Asset LLC Agreement may require compliance with and filings pursuant to the Hart-Scott-Rodino Antitrust Improvements Act of 1976 if the winning bidder is a person or entity other than Enron or one of Enron=s majority-owned subsidiaries.

-E. The opinions in paragraph (insofar as such opinions relate to the enforceability under New York law of the choice-of-law provisions of the New York Law Documents) are rendered in reliance upon the Act of July 19, 1984, ch.
+E. The opinions in paragraph 7(a)(ii) 6(a)(ii) (insofar as such opinions relate to the enforceability under New York law of the choice-of-law provisions of the New York Law Documents) are rendered in reliance upon the Act of July 19, 1984, ch.
 421, 1984 McKinney=s Sess.
 Law of N.Y.
 1406 (codified at N.Y.
 Gen. Oblig.
 Law '' 5-1401, 5-1402 (McKinney 1989) and N.Y.
 CPLR 327(b) (McKinney (1990)) (the AAct@) and are subject to the qualification that such enforceability as specified in the Act does not apply to a contract for labor or personal services.

-F. The opinions in paragraph (insofar as such opinions relate to the enforceability under Texas law of the choice-of-law provisions of the New York Law Documents) are rendered in reliance upon our reading of Tex.
+F. The opinions in paragraph 7(b) 6(b) (insofar as such opinions relate to the enforceability under Texas law of the choice-of-law provisions of the New York Law Documents) are rendered in reliance upon our reading of Tex.
 Bus. & Com.
 Code Ann. ' 35.51 (Vernon=s 1987) (ASection 35.51@).
 In this regard, we call your attention to the fact that Section 35.51 became effective in 1993 and that we are not aware of any interpretive case rulings in regard thereto.
 Furthermore, for purposes of rendering such opinion, we note that payments under the New York Law Documents are to be made in New York.